yzhang18/RNA-SeqEZPZ-NF/README.txt

 bash /apps/opt/rnaseq-pipeline/scripts/run_rnaseq_full.sh help

 Check “run_rnaseq_full.out” file for progress and messages.
 Do Not change this output filename.

+* How to use symbolic link for fastq folder and reference files:

+Reference files and fastq folder can be symbolic link.
+However, they need to be full path returned by readlink.
+Do the following to set the symbolic link correctly: o Go into the location where fastq directory is.
+In this case, it is ~/Steve/virtual_server/rnaseq-singularity/project_ex cd ~/Steve/virtual_server/rnaseq-singularity/project_ex o Get the full path:
+[cxt050@r1pl-hpcf-log01 project_ex]$ readlink -f fastq
+/gpfs0/home1/gdlessnicklab/cxt050/Steve/virtual_server/rnaseq-singularity/project_ex/fastq
+o Note the full path returned above, then go into your project directory from where you want to run the pipeline.
+In this case, it is “my_project5” cd my_project5 o Set symbolic link, using the full path returned by “readlink -f” above: ln -s /gpfs0/home1/gdlessnicklab/cxt050/Steve/virtual_server/rnaseq-singularity/project_ex/fastq fastq o Check that the symbolic link  is set correctly.
+There should be an arrow from fastq pointing to the real location of fastq as shown below:
+[cxt050@r1pl-hpcf-log01 project_ex5]$ ls -lh
+total 27K
+lrwxrwxrwx 1 cxt050 gdlessnicklab   90 Feb 11 09:10 fastq -> /gpfs0/home1/gdlessnicklab/cxt050/Steve/virtual_server/rnaseq-singularity/project_ex/fastq

 Output folders:
 In case of errors, you should first read *.out in your project folder.
 For example, if you are running run_rnaseq_full.sh, run_rnaseq_full.out will contain message about the error and where to look for more information.